Anosognosia: When Dementia Patients Don’t Recognize the Impairment

 Use Positive Approaches to Communication

 Communicate positively with a person suffering from Dementia and Anosognosia.
 A person with Anosognosia cannot perceive the realities of one’s own condition.
-So, it’s essential to maintain a passionate approach to gently encourage and empathize with the person with Anosognosia regarding the necessary tasks.
+So, it’s essential to maintain a passionate approach like using power words to gently encourage and empathize with the person with Anosognosia regarding the necessary tasks.

 Maintain a Structured Routine